dianamn/gallery-images/readme.txt

 * **Advanced Compatibility** - Plugin is compatible with Huge-IT plugins and with most of other plugins.

 * **Ratings Button** - Choose for your visitors how to rate your images with Heart button or Like/Dislike button.
-If do not need to rate your images then just put OFF.
+If do not need to rate your images then just put OFF

 * **Lightbox/Popup** - In images are opened using Lightbox /Popup.
-Due to which your images will be opened in a nicely way.
+Due to which your images will be opened in a nicely way

 * **Ability to insert a gallery to the WordPress post, page** - You may add a number of images and videos in a single gallery.
 As you have created a number of image galleries, you can add as many shortcodes on your page as you want.